makandra/cucumber_priority/README.md

 - Install development dependencies using `bundle install`
 - Run tests using `bundle exec rspec`

 We recommend to test large changes against multiple versions of Ruby and multiple dependency sets.
-Supported combinations are configured in `.travis.yml`.
+Supported combinations are configured in `.github/workflows/test.yml`.
 We provide some rake tasks to help with this:

 - Install development dependencies using `bundle matrix:install`
 - Run tests using `bundle matrix:spec`

-Note that we have configured Travis CI to automatically run tests in all supported Ruby versions and dependency sets after each push.
-We will only merge pull requests after a green Travis build.
+Note that we have configured GitHub Actions to automatically run tests in all supported Ruby versions and dependency sets after each push.
+We will only merge pull requests after a green workflow build.

 If you would like to contribute: